What is ISPS Code?

 The SSAT-SDSD certifies that the holder of the certificate is competent, and therefore is capable, of performing the required competency on security duties.

 Security training is part of the International Ship and Port Facility Security Code.
-You can find the specifics stated in STCW Convention.
+You can find the specifics stated in the STCW Convention.

 Future of Maritime Security

 Maritime security has come a long way since its entry into force.
-However, threat still remains and continue to evolve.
-A new area with which shipping companies need to focus on is cyber security.
+However, the threat still remains and continues to evolve.

 ISPS only focuses on the physical aspects of security.
 There is a growing trend of connectivity using the internet in which attacks are happening.
-Moreover, companies are now building autonomous vessels which may sail without crew on board.

-May the winds be on your favor.
+May the winds be in your favor.